Home Compare CPRT vs UNP

 Stability

-Both rank well on stability, but Union Pacific Corporation still sits higher.
+On stability, the same pattern holds: both rank well, but Union Pacific Corporation still sits higher.

 Growth — Dominant Gap